 The simulation using North Shields AWS data shows that the simulated fire generally matches the burn extent quite well, while slightly over predicting the burned regions in the North-East and North-West.
-Using the cut/grazed grass model instead of the undisturbed pasture grass model due to the large amount of farmlands in the area resulted in an even closer match to the actual burn area, however this analysis has not been included in this report.
 Use of a curing map and local topographic wind corrections may improve this match further.